-Notice of an award of contract published in the Official Journal of the European Union (OJEU), in fulfilment of the requirements of EU public procurement directives.
+Notice of an award of contract published on the UK Find a Tender Service, in fulfilment of the requirements of public procurement regulations.

 Good contract management is critical over the life of a contract to ensure: -

-Notice published in the Official Journal of the European Union (OJEU) seeking expressions of interest or inviting companies to tender.
+Notice published on the UK Find a Tender Service seeking expressions of interest or inviting companies to tender.

 The total monetary value of a contract over its full duration.

 An addition or alteration to the terms of Contract that is mutually agreed to by both parties to the Contract.
 A Contract variation can be documented by letter or a deed of variation.

 A corrigendum is issued to correct a technical error or ambiguity in a European Standard, a Technical Specification or a Technical Report, inadvertently introduced either in drafting or in printing and which could lead to incorrect or unsafe application of the publication.
 Corrigenda are not issued to correct errors that can be assumed to have no consequences in the application of the publication, for example minor printing errors.
 Corrigenda are not issued to update information that has become outdated since publication.